JayODonoghue/ROCK-PAPER-SCISSORS-PP2/README.md

 The following two fonts were picked as they complimented each other.

- * Lora is used for the headers on the site.
-This is a serif font. informal type of text used for the headings typically - suitable font for games
+ * Sedgwick Ave Display.
+This is an informal type of text used for the headings typically - I feel it is a suitable font for games.
  * Montserrat is used for the remainder of the text areas.
 This is  sans-serif font.

 <br/>